tiffanychu90/simple-coronavirus-report/getting_started.md

 You can certainly do work without Docker, but if you plan on sharing code, others might not be able to run it (due to lack of packages or different package versions).
 It is best to have a Docker setup, but it's also a lot of work to set it up and maintain.

 In Ubuntu:
-* Change into the repo's directory (so far, we're in the GitHub folder): `cd simple-coronavirus-report`
+* Make sure we're in the repo.
+If we're not: `cd simple-coronavirus-report`
 * Once we're in this repo, we can run files within this repo, such as the files needed to build the Docker container.
 * Build the Docker container (only necessary for the first time): `docker-compose.exe build`
+    * Building the Docker container will take awhile (~10 min)
+    * If it's hanging too long, you can press the "down arrow" and see if that helps it move on
+    * To know when it's done building, you should see:
+        ```
+        Successfully built CONTAINER_ID
+        SUccessfully tagged simple_coronavirus_report:latest
+        ```
 * Start Docker container: `docker-compose.exe up`
 * Navigate to browser and open Jupyter Lab notebook by typing `localhost:8888/lab/` or `http://localhost:8888/rstudio` for RStudio.
     * ...DO ALL YOUR WORK LOCALLY....
 * When you're done for the day, `CTRL+C` to stop the Docker container from running, then stop Docker container: `docker-compose.exe down`
-* THe next time you want to do work, repeat the `docker-compose.exe up`, open Jupyter Lab, then `docker-compose.exe down`
+* THe next time you want to do work, start your Docker, then in Ubuntu, repeat the `docker-compose.exe up`, open Jupyter Lab, then `docker-compose.exe down`

 ## Step 6: Add Credentials